mehulagg/gitlab/doc/user/project/integrations/jira.md

 Jira issues can be closed directly from GitLab by using trigger words in commits and merge requests.
-When a commit which contains the trigger word followed by the Jira issue ID in the commit message is pushed, GitLab adds a comment in the mentioned Jira issue and immediately close it (provided the transition ID was set up correctly).
+When a commit which contains the trigger word followed by the Jira issue ID in the commit message is pushed, GitLab adds a comment in the mentioned Jira issue and immediately closes it (provided the transition ID was set up correctly).

 There are currently three trigger words, and you can use either one to achieve